-The thought of going to jail is a scary and stressfull idea, not only for whoever is incarcerated, but also that person’s family and friends.
-The purpose of this guide is to give information and tips that you’ll need to make the process less stressfull.
+The thought of going to jail is a scary and stressful idea, not only for whoever is incarcerated, but also that person’s family and friends.
+The purpose of this guide is to give information and tips that you’ll need to make the process less stressful.
 If you have questions, feel free to ask it in the comment section below, and please leave any feedback or comments that might help others would be much appreciated.

 Kendall County Jail

 Phone Number and Fax Number

 Inmate Search – Find Out Who’s In Jail